stats4sd/Picsa-Extension-Toolkit/README.md

 ## Building:

 Update version number in changelog/version, package.json and config.xml
+**if updated hard resources think need to update version in storage.data.ts**

 _Make sure datasets and metadata.json in assets/datasets (not available on git)_